rosatu/blog/_posts/2018-08-02-welcome-to-jekyll.markdown

 -Tried to use three custom blogging sites and left each cause I was mad at it.

--Discovered that there are "open-source"(free and accessible) alternatives, one of which is called "Jekyll"
+-Discovered there are "open-source"(free and accessible) alternatives, one of which is called "Jekyll"

 -Went to the Jekyll website and followed instructions to install